grafitely/Physics-engine/README.md

 <h3>Day 2 (Sunday 20th Feb 2023)</h3>

 Changed some more gpg config stuff to get a verified mark next to my commits because I thought it looked cool.
-Deleted and remade the repo due to some issues with commit history stuff,
+Deleted and remade the repo due to some issues with commit history stuff, (test commit for new repo)